 In their study, Behavioral Changes in the Trial of New Products, Shoemaker and Shoaf found that consumers respond to the perceived risk of trying a new product by reducing the consequences: they buy a smaller quantity (trial).
 The growth of the non-degree market (certificates) is that very behavior in action.

-Non-degree programs and a wider view of student acquisition cost
+Non-degree online program development and a wider view of student acquisition cost

 I hear many question the economic value of certificates to the institution, relative to the cost of acquiring each student.
 In isolation and barring substantial scale, one would be hard pressed to show meaningful economic return on a modestly priced certificate.
 But that misses the bigger point.
 If viewed as a valuable student acquisition strategy, the university generates exposure, awareness, and trial by delivering short form, employment-relevant content.